 Methamphetamine is an integral part of a complete ADHD treatment program.
 It's meant to be used along with other treatments like counseling.
 However, this drug is available only with a health care provider's prescription and is non-refillable.
 Meaning, a patient has to get a new prescription each time they need this medicine.

-Along with ADHD treatment, doctors will occasionally give obese patients prescription methamphetamine for weight loss.
+Along with ADHD treatment, doctors will occasionally give obese patients prescription methamphetamine as a weight loss drug.
 While the drug can curb appetite, its effects on the nervous system and metabolism also seem to weigh in on its weight loss abilities.
 But because of the drug's addictive nature, there's an increased risk of addiction.
 So when physicians prescribe it, it's usually only for a short period.
 Methamphetamine is issued alongside other interventions like exercise and diet.

 As mentioned earlier, only a doctor can prescribe this drug to patients.
 The doctor will weigh the pros and cons of using the drug and determine whether or not it's safe.
 Patients should inform the doctor about: